EnriqueEll/akka-arch-notes/README.md

 # akka-arch-notes
 Initial idea of this project is to study Akka

+# How to get start:
+TBD

+# Gradle
+TBD

+# Sbt
+TBD

 # Packages
 Start with Akka HTTP and Akka Core.

+Main Server Class:
+- com/akkaarch/http/WebSever.scala

 Static Content:
 - resources/web/ - Static content E.g: index.html
   - Checking how to work with WebJars and Others modern way to work with JavaScript Libraries

-Main Server Class:
-- com/akkaarch/http/WebSever.scala

 Routes:
 - com/akkaarch/http/routes/